dblanque/pdns-recursor-scripts/README.md

 ## Local Domain Overriding (For Split-DNS)

-For Split DNS (and to reduce the usage of NAT Reflection) you may use the following options in the following files:
+For Split DNS and other magical options (to reduce or remove the usage of NAT Reflection) you may use the following options in the files:
 * `/etc/powerdns/pdns-recursor-scripts/conf.d/settings.lua`
-* `/etc/powerdns/pdns-recursor-scripts/conf.d/local-resolve.lua`
+* `/etc/powerdns/pdns-recursor-scripts/conf.d/*.lua`

 Bear in mind you must also configure your internal domains in the `local-domains.list` file for this feature to work properly `(See local-domains-example.list)`.